Inflammatory diseases in women. Causes of inflammation of the appendages

 • infertility;

-• increased chance of ectopic pregnancy;
+• increased likelihood of ectopic pregnancy;

-• solderings in pipes;
+• soldering in pipes;

-• purulent processes that require surgical intervention, and sometimes the removal of uterine tubes.
+• purulent processes that require surgical intervention and sometimes removal of the uterine tubes.

-folk therapy
+Traditional therapy

 Medicines for douching